rltoSD/opentelemetry-go-contrib/exporters/metric/cortex/pipeline/README.md

 Cortex Exporter's `Export()` method.
 It then creates 12 instruments for each combination of instrument and data type -- 6 instruments x 2 data types (int64 / float64).
 Test data is read in from a generated CSV file line by line and used to add values to these instruments.
-Note that some of the lines in the CSV file will be skipped as the generated data contains instruments that use unsupported data types such as `short` and `double`.
+Note that generated data contains instruments that use unsupported data types such as `short` and `double`.
+These lines will be interpreted as `int64` and `float64` instruments.
 The test ends when the CSV file no longer has any lines to read.
 Since

 ## Input Data
 The input data is generated using a Jupyter notebook.
 It is a CSV file where each line